Kubernetes Cheat Sheet

 Syntax:

-kubectl config set-context --current --namespace=NAMESPACE
+kubectl config set-context --current --namespace=NAMESPACEExamples:

-Switch to production namespacekubectl config set-context --current --namespace=default
+kubectl config set-context --current --namespace=production Switch to production namespacekubectl config set-context --current --namespace=default Switch back to default namespaceNotes:

 Changes default namespace for all subsequent commands